Resources / Pay Your Way

 College years covered: All college years, including postgraduate education.

 Qualified expenses: The loan must have been used solely to pay for tuition and required fees, required books and equipment, transportation, and room and board.
+This includes interest on credit card debt if you used the line of credit only to pay for qualified education expenses.
 Expenses paid by a loan received from a person related to you or from a qualified employer plan are not eligible.

 Attendance: Student must attend an eligible institution at least half-time during the tax year.